 Mid-Course Reviews (MCR) for Graduate Students

-Are you a graduate student instructor looking for quick, anonymous feedback on your teaching from your students?
-The CTL is here to help: request a Mid-Course Review!
-The CTL offers Mid-Course Reviews (MCRs) with trained peer consultants who can help solicit feedback from your students on what they find to be the most helpful and the most challenging aspects of your course.
+Are you a graduate student instructor interested in quick, anonymous feedback on your teaching from your students at Columbia?
+Request a CTL Mid-Course Review!
+Mid-Course Reviews (MCRs) are run by trained graduate student Teaching Consultants, who ask your students about what they find to be the most helpful and the most challenging aspects of your course, and then debrief their findings with you.
 CTL Mid-Course Reviews are confidential, formative, and designed to support you in your teaching practices.

 MCRs count towards completion of CTL’s Teaching Development Program for graduate students.